kmurph73/set-state-is-great/README.md

 When `useStore` is called, a `forceUpdate` function is created and stored away (which is dereferenced upon component dismount, of course).

-When `setState` is called, it finds all of the changed attributes for that store, then finds the components watching them with `watchAttrs`, then calls the `forceUpdate`s associated with those objects.
+When `setState` is called, it finds all of the changed attributes for that store, then finds the components watching those attrs, then `forceUpdate`s them.

-So ultimately, SSiG merely maps components to `forceUpdate`s, and it's just a matter of finding the relevant `forceUpdate`s when `setState` is called.

 ## Prior art